asatishpaul/Satish-DevOps-Docs/DeployingAWSS3ObjectLambdawithAWS-CDK.md

    npm install
    ```

-2. **Check the Code Structure:**
+2. **Check Code Structure**:

-   Ensure your Lambda function code is placed in the correct directory (`resources/retrieve-transformed-object-lambda`) and the TypeScript files are error-free.
+   Ensure your Lambda function code is in `resources/retrieve-transformed-object-lambda` and that all TypeScript files are error-free.

-3. **Build the Project:**
+3. **Build the Project**:

    ```bash
    npm run build
    ```

-#### 5.2.
+### 5.2.
 Resolving Build Errors

-While building the project, you encountered a type error:
+You may encounter type errors during the build process.
+For instance:

 ```bash
 error TS2724: '"../lib/s3-object-l-s-stack"' has no exported member named 'S3ObjectLSStack'.
 Did you mean 'S3ObjectLambdaStack'?
 ```

-The issue was that you were importing the wrong stack name.
-The correct import should be:
+**Solution**: Correct the import statement to reference the right stack name:

 ```typescript
 import { S3ObjectLambdaStack } from '../lib/s3-object-l-s-stack';
 ```

-After fixing this error, you should be able to build without issues.
+After fixing the error, you should be able to build without issues.

-#### 5.3.
+### 5.3.
 Deploying the CDK Stack

 Once the build is successful, deploy the stack: